MicrosoftDocs/WSL/WSL/wsl-config.md

 #### Unregister and reinstall a distribution

-While Linux distributions can be installed through the Windows store, they can't be uninstalled through the store.
+While Linux distributions can be installed through the Microsoft store, they can't be uninstalled through the store.
 WSL Config allows distributions to be unregistered/uninstalled.

 Unregistering also allows distributions to be reinstalled.